department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/related/design.md

 Every VA paper form has at least one signature line.
 Our approach is that when a user agrees to terms in a form and/or submits a form, those actions stand in for the person's literal signature.

 We have not yet dealt with multi-party signatures.
-If you come need for a multi-party signature, [email us](mailto:{{ site.contact-handbook.email }}), and we'll figure it out together.
+If you come need for a multi-party signature, [contact the DSVA team](../../contact)), and we'll figure it out together.

 <a href="#">Return to top</a>